 The Income Statement describes the revenue generated, the expenses incurred, and the profits (or losses) made during a specific period of time.
 It helps a leader understand what it costs to generate a dollar of revenue and how much margin or profit a business is generating.

 The Balance Sheet reflects the assets owned by a business and the liabilities and equity used to fund them at a specific point in time.
-The Balance Sheet depicts the financial health of the business and how effectively specific assets – such as accounts receivable or inventory – and liabilities – such as accounts payable or debt – are being used to generate results.
+The Balance Sheet depicts the financial health of the business and how effectively specific assets, such as accounts receivable or inventory, and liabilities, such as accounts payable or debt, are used to generate results.

 The Cash Flow Statement indicates how cash is generated, how it’s used, and whether it’s generating positive cash flow.
 Positive cash flow is critical as it funds ongoing business operations.
-The financially literate leader knows how his or her decisions – as well as the decisions and actions of his or her teams – impact each of these reports.
+Financially literate leaders know how their decisions — as well as the decisions and actions of their teams — impact each of these reports.